zeek/zeek-demo/README.md

     127.0.0.1:6081/udp

-# Sending Mirror Traffic
+## Sending Mirror Traffic

-From easiest to more exotic.
+From easiest to rather exotic.
 As mentioned above, essentially sending VXLAN or GENEVE encapsulated mirror traffic towards the container.

+See the section about [host configuration](#advanced-host-configuration) for a few tuning suggestions that can not happen within the container.

-## capture-fwd
+### capture-fwd

 A small [gopacket](https://github.com/google/gopacket) based program is located in the capture-fwd directory.
 This currently supports VXLAN or GENVE